We’re creating a railway that works for all the people and places it will serve.

 The Public Sector Equality Duty is set out in Section 149 of the Equality Act 2010, and requires public authorities and bodies delivering public services and functions (including us at East West Railway Company) to give due regard to the need to:

-To discover more about accessibility, inclusion and the Government’s approach to an inclusive transport system, please find further reading available here.
+To discover more about accessibility, inclusion and the Government’s approach to an inclusive transport system, please find further reading by clicking the button below.